department-of-veterans-affairs/va.gov-team/teams/vsa/engineering/qa/vsa-qa-test-cases.md

 **[WORK IN PROGRESS]**

-Read about Test Cases, and follow the relevant best practices.
+Read about Test Cases in general, and follow the relevant best practices.

-[See also [TestRail help](testrail/README.md) for VSA-specific help on DSVA's TestRail test case management system.]
+[See also [TestRail help](testrail/README.md) for TestRail-specific test-case topics.].

 ## Test Cases are not Use Cases